 Buckthorn doesn’t have any natural controls such as disease or insects that would manage its growth.
 As it spreads and overtakes available woodland space, it dominates the territory and smothers any competition—creating a toxic environment that makes it difficult for native plants, insects, and wildlife to thrive.

-How to Remove Buckthorn
+5 Ways to Remove & Control Buckthorn

 If you find buckthorn on your property, it needs to be removed.